Nursing, physical therapy and other medical services after medical treatment

 Assisted Hospice Care staff is available throughout the course of care to assist patients and family members with issues of grief and loss.
 Bereavement services are offered to the family following the patient’s death and include:

-Ongoing weekly groups meet in Los Angeles, Ventura, and Santa Barbara Counties.
+Ongoing groups meet in Los Angeles, Ventura, and Santa Barbara Counties.
+Please contact one of our local branches for more information on our Bereavement Support Groups.

 Pre-registration is required.
 Call to register and for days/times, directions.
 Groups are free of charge and open to the community.
 There is free parking at all sites.